State Tax Compliance

 This article is part of our US Expat Tax Guide series.
 See also: Florida Residency for Digital Nomads

-For digital nomads, full-time travelers, and RVers seeking to escape state income tax, South Dakota is the gold standard for setup speed.
+For digital nomads, full-time travelers, and RVers seeking to leave state income tax, South Dakota is the gold standard for setup speed.
 Unlike other zero-tax states, South Dakota has remarkably minimal residency requirements: one overnight stay, a residential street address through a registered mail forwarder, and a same-day DMV visit.

 This is also where most "SD vs FL" guides stop being honest with you.
 SD is the easiest no-tax state to set up.
 It is not the strongest no-tax state for every traveler.
 Banking and brokerage acceptance, the depth of the expat service ecosystem, the absence of a Declaration of Domicile statute, and international air access all favor Florida for nomads who plan to live abroad or who are leaving a high-audit state like California or New York.
 This 2026 guide walks through the SD sprint end to end and then gives you an honest comparison so you can pick the state that fits your actual travel pattern.